Libraries & toolchains

 }

-$ # Our example uses MPI, we have to had the include and linker flags.
+$ # NOTE: Our example uses MPI, we have to add the include and linker flags.

 $ clang++ -O3 \